-The familiar narrative of a roughly even split between state and private forests does not match the VMD data.
-Measured by forest compartments, private ownership dominates by a factor of 2.17.
-Inside the private sector, concentration is extreme: the top 1% of owners holds 44% of the area.
-We break down the ownership structure across 276,011 cadastres.
+The familiar narrative of a roughly even state-versus-private split does not match the VMD data.
+Measured by forest compartments, private ownership outweighs the state by a factor of 2.17.
+Within the private sector, concentration is extreme: the top 1% of owners hold 44% of the area.
+We break down ownership across 276,011 cadastres.

-- Institutional capital is already on the market.
-Ingka Investments acquired 135,232 ha in Latvia in early 2026 in a €720 million transaction that reset the price benchmark for large portfolios.
+Within the private sector the distribution is extreme.
+The top 1% of cadastres hold 44% of all private area; the top 10% hold 69%.
+Institutional capital is already on the market: Ingka Investments acquired 135,232 ha in Latvia in early 2026, a €720 million transaction that reset the price benchmark for large portfolios.

 The "state and private split evenly" myth

-The most widespread cliché about Latvian forests is that "roughly half is state-owned (LVM) and half is private".
-Press releases, media outlets, educational materials, and even some industry reports repeat this.
-It is partly true if you measure total forest area across the country (around 3.4 million ha, of which LVM manages roughly 1.62 million ha).
+The most common cliche about Latvia's forests runs roughly as follows: "about half is state-owned (LVM) and half is private."
+Press releases, media outlets, and industry reports repeat the line.
+Measured against total national forest area (about 3.4 million ha, of which LVM manages around 1.62 million ha), it is partly true.
+But the VMD state registry at the compartment and cadastre level tells a different story.

 | Ownership type | Compartments | Area, ha | Cadastres | Average cadastre, ha |